 2. Who are they whose little feet,

 Pacing life's dark journey through,

 Now have reach'd that heavenly seat,

 They had ever kept in view?

 "I from Greenland's frozen land;"

-"I from India's sultry plain;"

 "I from Afric's barren sand;"

-"I from islands of the main."
+"I from Islands of the main."

 3. "All our earthly journey past,

 Every tear and pain gone by,

 Here together meet at last,

 At the portal of the sky.

 Each the welcome 'Come' awaits,

 Conq'rors over death and sin!"

 Lift your heads, ye golden gates!

-Let the little trav'lers in!
+Let the little tray'lers in!